 The Amazon ECS container agent running on a container instance must register the logging drivers available on

-that instance with the ECS_AVAILABLE_LOGGING_DRIVERS
+that instance with the ECS_AVAILABLE_LOGGING_DRIVERS environment variable before containers placed

 on that instance can use these log configuration options.
 For more information, see Amazon ECS Container